 The fuel distributor is extending zero-trust principles by adopting a segmentation strategy via the same FortiGate technology to isolate the service stations’ IT networks from the operational technology (OT) equipment that controls gas pumps and systems in its fuel distribution centers.
 Such segmentation is crucial for preventing cyberattackers from moving laterally if they manage to breach the IT infrastructure, which precludes them from possibly shutting down equipment within a service station or refinery.
 This cybersecurity best practice helps minimize the risk that ransomware or another type of attack on the WAN will interfere with the company’s ability to provide customers with the fuel they require.

 In the period leading up to the engagement with Fortinet, the company’s internal networking and security staff were essentially flying blind.
 They possessed limited information about network usage, and their previously deployed firewall product made it time-consuming to detect threats and attempted attacks.
 The streamlined management and clear visibility afforded via the FortiGate Secure SD-WAN were key factors in the company’s decision to roll out the Fortinet solution.
-Moving forward, internal staff can confidently and efficiently keep an eye on network activity and neutralize security threats in an expeditious manner.
+Moving forward, internal staff can confidently and efficiently keep an eye on network activity and expeditiously neutralize security threats.

 The company has realized numerous benefits through the tight integration of security and networking throughout the new infrastructure.
 Operational costs are much lower.
 The company has eliminated its wide-scale reliance on MPLS.
 In addition, the Fortinet solutions’ ease of implementation has enabled the company’s small internal IT staff to take over WAN provisioning and analytics from the service provider the company formerly depended upon.